John-Wendell/Long-CoT-data-for-LLM-to-solve-24-puzzle/README.md

 # Use it to train a LLM
 I use [LLaMa-factory](https://github.com/hiyouga/LLaMA-Factory) to train Qwen-2.5-0.5b-instruct to demonstrate it.
-Using gpt-4o to to determine if it is correct.
+I use gpt-4o to to determine if it is correct.
 The test dataset is 50.
 Model	| method	| Result (best step)
 ---|---|---
 Qwen2.5-0.5	| w/o finetune	| 0% (-)